abhijeet4022/TechLearningHub/README.md

 # TechLearningHub
-This repository is dedicated for learning purpose
+A repository dedicated to storing learning materials and code examples for various technologies.